dbcrossbar/dbcrossbar/README.md

 ## "Interchange" table schemas

-In order to make `schemaconv` work, we define a "interchange" table schema format.
-This uses a highly-simplied and carefully curated set of column types that make sense when passing data between databases.
+In order to make `schemaconv` work, we define a "interchange" table schema format using JSON.
+This format uses a highly-simplied and carefully curated set of column data types that make sense when passing data between databases.
 This represents a compromise between the richness of PostgreSQL data types, and the relative poverty of BigQuery data types, while still preserving as much information as possible.
 It includes timestamps, geodata, etc.

 Seee [`table.rs`](./schemaconvlib/src/table.rs) for the details of this "interchange" schema.